scottcha/AIEnergyScore/index.md

 The AI Energy Score builds on existing initiatives like MLPerf, Zeus, and Ecologits by focusing solely on standardized energy efficiency benchmarking for AI inference.
 Unlike MLPerf, which prioritizes performance with optional energy metrics, or Zeus and Ecologits, which may be limited by open-source constraints or estimation methods, the AI Energy Score provides a unified framework that evaluates both open-source and proprietary models consistently.

 With a simple, transparent rating system and a public leaderboard, it enables clear model comparisons, filling critical gaps in scalability and applicability left by other projects.

-[^1]:  Assumes FP16 precision (due to widespread usage in LLM inference).
-Each parameter in FP16 occupies 2 bytes.
-Assumes 20% overhead for framework and other memory requirements.
-Numbers have been rounded down.

 # Documentation